scripting/wpIdentity/worknotes.md

 New function -- getWordlandPrefs, takes a username and returns their prefs.

-this allows us to find out if they've enabled notification on replies.
+* this allows us to find out if they've enabled notification on replies.

-that means that in order to be part of this system they must have used this WordLand once to set that up.
+* that means that in order to be part of this system they must have used this WordLand once to set that up.

-Include davemail, start it at startup to use SES.

-When a message is posted or updated that is in response to another post, if enabled, send an email with a link to the author of the original email.

-Not sure where that link will point to, probably back to WordLand?
-We'll see when we get there. ;-)
+New function -- testNotification -- leaving it in there for now, not sure how we're going to interface from wpIdentity to where ever the linkage between posts is stored.

+I started to include davemail here, but that causes all the problems that adding a feature to reallysimple caused.
+It's probably better to make it a separate app, connected by HTTP.

 #### 11/28/25; 11:48:22 AM by DW